 Unsure about going to university?
 Undecided on what course you want to study?
-Many of our students join us to study a foundation year.
+Many of our students study a degree with a foundation year.
 A foundation year gives you the opportunity to experience studying more generally, before fully committing to a course.
-Find out our top five reasons to study a Foundation Degree in CEBE.
+Discover our five reasons why choosing a degree with a foundation year is a great choice!

 1. Fill any gaps in knowledge between school and university